mleverance/sc_shell_lessons/04-pipes-filters.md

 > 3. `wc -l * | head -n 3 | sort -n`
 > 4. `wc -l * | sort -n | head -n 3`
 >
+>
+>
 > > ## Solution
 > > Option 4 is the solution.
 > > The pipe character `|` is used to feed the standard output from one process to
 > > the standard input of another.
 > > `>` is used to redirect standard output to a file.
 > > Try it in the `data-shell/molecules` directory!

-> {: .solution}
-{: .challenge}
+## Slide: processes using the shell
 Here's what actually happens behind the scenes when we create a pipe.
 When a computer runs a program --- any program --- it creates a **process** in memory to hold the program's software and its current state.
 Every process has an input channel called **standard input**.
-(By this point, you may be surprised that the name is so memorable, but don't worry: most Unix programmers call it "stdin").

 Every process also has a default output channel called **standard output** (or "stdout").
-A second output channel called **standard error** (stderr) also exists.
-This channel is typically used for error or diagnostic messages, and it allows a user to pipe the output of one program into another while still receiving error messages in the terminal.

 The shell is actually just another program.
 Under normal circumstances,